 By Caitlin Hornik

 St. Kilda, Blue Boat House, Sydney Harbour Bridge.
 These are just a few of the most Instagram-worthy spots Down Under!
-Let’s be real— did you really go to Australia if you didn’t get your photo taken in front of the Sydney Opera House?!
+Let’s be real— did you really travel to Australia if you didn’t get your photo taken in front of the Sydney Opera House?!

 New South Wales